Befekadu Degefe and Berhanu Nega, Guest Editors

 In this issue, experts examine the challenges of development that face African countries as they work to combat poverty, improve the protection of human rights, increase government accountability, strengthen electoral systems and manage foreign aid.

-Robert Bates Democracy in Africa: A Very Short History When discussing governance in Africa, one must be circumspect when applying the term "democracy."
+When discussing governance in Africa, one must be circumspect when applying the term "democracy."
 One reason for doing so is because the term is imprecise.
 However, while differing in the attributes they posit and the qualifications they impose, those who write of democracy join in emphasizing its essential property: that it is a form of government in which political power is employed to serve the interests of the public rather than of those who govern.
 And it is this attribute that I take as defining good governance.
 In this essay, I argue that democracy, in this sense, has been reborn in Africa.
-The evidence, I argue, strongly suggests that its renaissance has been accompanied by changes in public policies and political practices - - ones that generate benefit for the people.
+The evidence, I argue, strongly suggests that its renaissance has been accompanied by changes in public policies and political practices—ones that generate benefit for the people.
 But the evidence also suggests that political dangers remain: incumbent parties strive to suborn the electoral process and incumbent executives seek to prolong their terms in office.
 As elsewhere, to retain their political liberties, Africa’s citizens must "remain vigilant.
 “Paraphrasing John Adams at the Constitutional, Africa today may enjoy better governance, but "can [she] keep it."

-George B. N. Ayittey Traditional Institutions and the State of Accountability in Africa Mythology about Africa still persists.
+Mythology about Africa still persists.
 It served colonial interests to portray African natives as "savages" with no history and their indigenous institutions as "backward and primitive."
 Therefore, colonialism was "good" for them as it "civilized" them and freed them from their "terrible and despotic" traditional rulers.
 Of course, much of this mythology has been tossed into the trash bin.
 African natives not only had history but also viable traditional institutions which enabled them to survive through the centuries.
 Ghana, Mali, Songhai and Great Zimbabwe were empires they built that lasted for centuries.
 Nor were their rulers terrible and despotic.
-Chiefs and kings were held accountable at all times and removed from office for dereliction of duty - - not after every four or so years.
-However, mythology about Africa still persists - - this time among Africa’s own post-colonial leaders!
+Chiefs and kings were held accountable at all times and removed from office for dereliction of duty—not after every four or so years.
+However, mythology about Africa still persists—this time among Africa’s own post-colonial leaders!
 Believing that African natives had no history, no viable institutions, and no knowledge of such concepts as "democracy," "accountability," and "rule of law," the postcolonial leadership imposed on their people alien systems and ideologies that have led to the ruination of Africa.
 The continent is littered with the putrid carcasses of these imported systems.
 Sankofa (“go back and get it”) is the only route to take for Africa’s salvation.
 The solutions needed to extricate Africa from its current economic malaise and political miasma are already embedded in its own traditional institutions and heritage.
 And the leadership should just "go back and get them."

 In this article I set out the relationship between freedom of expression, including transparency, and accountability; offer an overview of the current state of these issues in Africa; and identify the implications for stronger accountability.
 I present the profound and real changes that took place in Africa, specifically in the areas of press freedom and free speech, particularly in the 1990s, but I also argue that there remain much unfinished business and many unfulfilled promises, including stalled legal reform, limited media pluralism, and a lack of political will to move from the rhetoric of transparency to its reality.
 It is in this context that a global human rights recession has struck.
 I show that the observed global human rights setback applies with equal force to Africa.
 The setback has not necessarily been greater in Africa than elsewhere, but neither has it been less visible or less marked.
 In fact, in an environment characterized by weak political institutions and a nascent, and thus fragile democratization process, it is probable that this setback will take longer to reverse.

-Kristin McKie and Nicholas van de Walle Toward an Accountable Budget Process in Sub-Saharan Africa: Problems and Prospects Of the many factors contributing to the relative under-development across sub-Saharan Africa over the past five decades, one cause that is currently gaining more attention from both scholars and development practitioners is the lack of a transparent and accountable national budget process in most African countries.
+Of the many factors contributing to the relative under-development across sub-Saharan Africa over the past five decades, one cause that is currently gaining more attention from both scholars and development practitioners is the lack of a transparent and accountable national budget process in most African countries.
 Although most African constitutions provide for a number of mechanisms of accountability within the budget process that are tasked with monitoring and sanctioning the misuse of public funds by the executive, various legal, capacity and political constraints greatly hinder these mechanisms from playing an effective oversight role.
-This article examines the various challenges faced by four key mechanisms of accountability - - parliamentary budget committees, supreme audit institutions, citizen budget monitoring and advocacy groups and elections - - in holding leaders to account through the various stages of the budget process.
+This article examines the various challenges faced by four key mechanisms of accountability—parliamentary budget committees, supreme audit institutions, citizen budget monitoring and advocacy groups and elections—in holding leaders to account through the various stages of the budget process.
 However, despite these challenges, the article concludes by examining some recent progress and successes in the budget accountability arena.